-I have a lot of chest hair, so I had to shave it off entirely because it prolonged the skin drying process.
+I have a lot of chest hair, so I had to shave it off because it prolonged the skin-drying process.
 The hair also caused me to itch and obstructed the vacuum bell seal.

-Use a Hair Dryer On Chest Before Applying
+Use a Hair Dryer On the Chest Before Applying

 I learned this method from a fellow pectus excavatum sufferer, who used the vacuum bell therapy for several months.
 At first, the vacuum caused him excessive redness, rough, scaly skin, and even blisters.

 He was in pain.
-However, he managed to find a solution for this.
+However, he managed to find a solution to this.
 He didn’t give up on the vacuum bell therapy and could correct his 3 cm deep inverted chest.

 Before putting the vacuum bell on, make sure its silicone ring is dehydrated using a hairdryer.
 Also, make sure your chest skin is dry too.
-It is best to use a hair blow-dryer to dry the area quickly.
+Using a hair blow dryer to dry the area quickly is best.
 After doing this, expect the redness and other skin problems to disappear in a few days.